Alex Vindman: Early life and education

-Alexander Semyon Vindman (born Aleksandr Semyonovich Vindman) and his identical twin brother Yevgeny were born in the Ukrainian Soviet Socialist Republic, Soviet Union, to a Jewish family.
-After the death of their mother, the three-year-old twins and their older brother, Leonid, were brought to New York City in December 1979 by their father, Semyon (Simon).
-They grew up in the Brighton Beach neighborhood in Brooklyn.
-The twins appear briefly with their maternal grandmother in the Ken Burns documentary, The Statue of Liberty.
-Vindman speaks Ukrainian and Russian fluently.
+Alexander Semyon Vindman was born on June 6, 1975, in the Ukrainian Soviet Socialist Republic, Soviet Union, to a Jewish family.
+He has a twin brother Yevgeny.
+After the death of their mother from cancer, their father Semyon (Simon) immigrated to the United States with them and their older brother Leonid in December 1979.
+The family settled in the Brighton Beach neighborhood of Brooklyn, where the Vindman brothers were raised.
+Many Russian immigrants settled there in the late 20th century.
 He graduated from Franklin Delano Roosevelt High School in 1993.